hepplerj/cv/web-cv-short.md

 Assistant Professor of History (by courtesy), University of Nebraska at Omaha (2017--present)

-Affiliate Faculty, Center for Urban Sustainability, University of Nebraska at Omaha (2017--present)
+Researcher, Humanities + Design, Stanford University (2015--present)

 # Education

-**PhD, History**, University of Nebraska-Lincoln (2016)
+PhD, History, University of Nebraska-Lincoln (2016)

-**MA, History**, University of Nebraska-Lincoln (2009)
+MA, History, University of Nebraska-Lincoln (2009)

-**BA, History**, South Dakota State University (2007)
+BA, History, South Dakota State University (2007)

-# Selected Publications
+# Selected Publications and Projects

-*Suburban by Nature: Environmental Politics and the Imagining of Silicon Valley*.
-Norman: University of Oklahoma Press, proposal under review.
+*Suburban by Nature: Silicon Valley and the Transformation of American Environmental Politics*.
+Norman: University of Oklahoma Press, under contract.

+*Digital Community Engagement: Partnering Communities with the Academy*.
+Co-editor with Rebecca Wingo and Paul Schaudenwald.
+Cincinnati: University of Cincinnati Press, 2020.

+"Teaching Data Literacy for Civic Engagement: Resources for Data Capture and Organization," co-author with Brandon Locke, *KULA: Knowledge Creation, Dissemination, and Preservation Studies* 2 (1) (Fall 2018).
+DOI: 10.5334/kula.23

 "Green Dreams, Toxic Legacies: Toward a Digital Political Ecology of Silicon Valley," *International Journal of Humanities and Arts Computing* vol. 11, no. 1 (March 2017): 68--85.
 DOI: 10.3366/ijhac.2017.0179

-"A National Monument," co-author with Douglas Seefeldt, in *The Companion to Custer and the Little Big Horn*, edited by Brad Lookingbill.
-Hoboken: Wiley and Sons, 2015.

-"[Crowdsourcing Public Digital History](http://tah.oah.org/content/crowdsourcing-digital-public-history/)," co-author with Gabriel Wolfenstein, *The American Historian*, March 2015.

-# Select Presentations
+# Selected Presentations

-"Mobile Rural Archives Lab," LYRASIS Member Summit, October 2017, Philadelphia, Pennsylvania.

-"Mapping Silicon Valley" Digital Humanities 2017, August 2017, Montreal, Canada.

-"Digital History, Publics, and Community Engagement," *Information Exchange*, March 2017, Omaha, Nebraska.

-"Using Maps and Metadata to Teach the History of Silicon Valley," Third Annual Academic Technology Expo, Stanford University, October 2016, Stanford, California.

-"From the Laptop to the Archive: Managing Research Data in the Humanities," October 2015, Digital Library Federation Forum, October 2015, Vancouver, British Columbia, Canada.
+"Passages from Quantitative History to Digital Humanities," round table discussant, at the 133rd American Historical Association, January 2019, Chicago, Illinois.

+"Creating a Culture of Data Consciousness with Endangered Data Week," Mozilla Festival, October 2018, London, United Kingdom.

+"'Piecemeal, Patchwork, Prop-Up': Urban Planning and Environmental Change in Postwar Silicon Valley," at "You Are Here": An Interdisciplinary Conference on Place, Space, and Embodiment, Creighton University, March 2018, Omaha, Nebraska.

+"Arguing with Digital History," round table discussant, at the 132nd American Historical Association, January 2018, Washington, D.C.